Observability is the new standard for visibility. Here are five myths around observability and some key points on how it can benefit your business.

 Innovate faster with an all-in-one observability solution

 IT and DevOps teams are under pressure to deliver rapid business innovation within increasingly complex environments, all while running on lean resources.
 Traditional monitoring and siloed observability tools put the burden on these teams to manually troubleshoot performance issues, whereas an AI-driven approach simply presents them with the answers they need.
-By taking advantage of the full capabilities and benefits of an all-in-one, automatic and intelligent observability platform, organizations can continuously deliver a compelling user experience that delivers results.
+By taking advantage of the full capabilities and benefits of an all-in-one, automatic, and intelligent observability platform, organizations can continuously deliver a compelling user experience that delivers results.

 For more about observability and how it can assist with your digital transformation strategy, join us for the on-demand video series with Nancy Gohring, Senior Analyst at 451 Research: The Modern Observability Strategy: How and Why to Evolve Your Monitoring.
+Or read our blog post to learn more about monitoring vs. observability.